 With that of the Bees, the egregore of the Bull was the first pact made.
 The “rivers of milk and honey“ that flowed in the Garden of Eden tell the domestication of cows and bees.
 Then the shamans of the painted caves resumed their rituals.
 They made a pact with many species.
 Some of them, although they are represented in cave paintings, have resisted domestication, such as gazelles and rhinos.

 Conversely, several wild species domesticated at that time have since regained their freedom.
 Thus the beaver was formerly a pet.
 Rustic, hardworking, good diver, lumberjack and carpenter, the men have long used it to build their dams and their log huts.
 Everything the beaver knows, the man taught it.
+All that the beaver knows, the man has taught him once.
+All that man knows, the visiting gods taught him once.
 But the beaver chose to have its freedom back; he has nevertheless cultivated its talent of builder, which closely resembles our own.

 Another example, the dolphin, that man has long used for fishing and sea rescue.
 In some Polynesian atolls, the dolphins are still allies of fishermen by driving schools of fishes in their nets.
 Cooperation is easier between dolphins and humans.
 Formerly all ships were escorted by a band of dolphins in charge of rescuing the men in the sea, a task in which they excel yet, as taught us La Fontaine in the fable The monkey and the dolphin.